Factors influencing moving costs from Birmingham to Dayton

 When is the cheapest time to move from Birmingham to Dayton?

-Because most people are moving from Birmingham to Dayton in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Birmingham to Dayton in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.